adntob/CiscoHackathon2019/README.md

-# Webex Devices Integrations - High level overview
+# Webex Device API Overview

 Cisco Webex Devices supports a large and varied API set.
 All components are well documented individually, but it can be overwhelming initially for developers and customers to understand which API technology to use, and why.